vekatze/neut/book/src/static-memory-management.md

 }
 ```

-In the above code, the variable `xs` is used three times.
-As a result, the content of `xs` is copied twice:
+In the above code, `xs` is used three times, so its content is copied twice:

 ```neut
 // after compilation (pseudo-code)